-Clause 13 - What is a general licence?
+Clause 17 - What is a general licence?

 This clause describes the authority conferred on the holder of a general licence.
-An example of a general licence would be a hotel which sells liquor for consumption on and off the premises.
+Examples of a general licence would be a hotel or a winery which sells liquor for consumption on and off the premises.

-Clause 14 - What is an on licence?
+Clause 18 - What is an on licence?

 This clause describes the authority conferred on the holder of an on licence.
-Examples of an on licence include a restaurant, tavern or a nightclub, which sell liquor for consumption on the premises.
+Examples of an on licence include a bar, a nightclub or a restaurant and cafe, which sell liquor in open containers for consumption on the premises only at the stated times.

-Clause 15 - What is an off licence?
+Clause 19 - What is an off licence?